hasura/graphql-engine/manual/hasuractl/hasura_cluster_install.rst

 Hasura CLI: hasura cluster install
 ----------------------------------

-Install Hasura on any Kubernetes cluster
+For a step-by-step guide about installing Hasura on any Kubernetes cluster, refer to the `docs page <https://docs.hasura.io/0.15/manual/install-hasura/index.html>`_.

 Synopsis
 ~~~~~~~~